 Working With Gerb Effects

-Often called a "spark fountain," a gerb effect produces a jet of sparks that can shoot anywhere from six to twenty feet into the air and last up to twenty seconds or more.
-The fallout from most gerbs is cold, which means that they can safely be used near actors and scenery.
-This property has made gerbs a very popular effect for rock bands who often mount them above the front of the stage to create a "waterfall" of sparks.
+Often called a "spark fountain," a Gerb effect produces a jet of sparks that can shoot anywhere from six to fifty feet into the air and last up to twenty seconds or more.
+The fallout from most Gerbs is "clean", which means that they can safely be used in the vicinity of actors and scenery.
+This property has made Gerbs a very popular effect for live theatre, rock bands, and special events.
 Gerbs are also hugely popular with professional wrestlers, who use them to make their entrances to the ring more dramatic.
-This week, I'd like to look at how to use gerbs to create a great-looking, safe effect for your next production.
+This week, I'd like to look at how to use Gerbs to create a great-looking, safe effect for your next production.

 When selecting a gerb, there are three variables that you will have to address: height, duration and color.
 The product descriptions for all of our gerbs will specify how tall the effect is, how long it lasts and, if applicable, what color choices are available.
+Each Gerb has a set of two numbers which designates the Gerb size.
+The first number shows the burn time (in seconds) and the second number shows the height (in feet).
+The height is defined as the top of the main plume, some sparks will go higher, some lower.
+For example: a 1/4 x 20 is a Gerb of 1/4 of a second duration that reaches a height of 20 feet.
+In recent years, for added safety, the "height" number is a bit on the conservative end (most sparks will be 1-2 feet lower).
 To choose the appropriate height for your effect, consider the space in which it will be used.
-If you're in a club or restaurant with eight-foot ceilings, you'll want to stick with one of the smaller effects, while the larger fountains could be used at an outdoor show, or in a large theater.
+If you're in a club or restaurant with low ceilings, you'll want to stick with one of the smaller effects, while the larger Gerbs could be used at an outdoor show, or in a large theater.
+As a general rule, you don't want to use any effects that are higher than 75% of your total clearance.
+Example: if your ceiling is 20 feet above the stage floor, you don't want to use anything taller than 15 feet.
+Many fire departments have stricter rules, requiring effects no more than 50% of total clearance.
+Always consult with your AHJ (Authority Having Jurisdiction) prior to purchasing or using any pyrotechnic product.

-If you'll be using the gerb in very close proximity to a performer or audience member (in a tabletop centerpiece, for example) you should probably consider using an Ice Fountain.
-The Ice Fountain produces a spark fountain that is much smaller than a typical gerb -- around 12 - 18 inches -- and burns at a much cooler temperature.
-While we advise against the practice, some performers have been known to hold an Ice Fountain in their hand while it burns, and we've no knowledge of any unusual problems resulting from such use.
+If you'll be using the Gerb in very close proximity to a performer or audience member (in a tabletop centerpiece, for example) you should probably consider using an Ice Gerb or Kool Fountin.
+These fountain produces a spark effect that is much smaller than a typical Gerb (about 6-8 feet for the Ice Gerbs and around 30 inches for the Kool Fountains) and burns at a "cooler" temperature.
+Contrary to what the names infer, these effects still burn quite hot and the same amount of care is required for their safe use.
+Also, while we advise against the practice, some performers have been known to hold an Ice Fountain in their hand while it burns, and we've no knowledge of any unusual problems resulting from such use.

-Even though gerbs are one of the safer pyrotechnics, it never hurts to use some common sense when setting up your effects.
+Even though Gerbs are one of the safer pyrotechnics, it never hurts to use some common sense when setting up your effects.
 First, you should never place any pyrotechnic so that it's right next to or pointed directly at a piece of scenery, as this can cause scorching or, in extreme cases, start a fire.
-Allow at least a foot or two of clear space around the gerb and make sure that the spray won't hit any nearby curtains or scenery.
+Allow at least a foot or two of clear space around the Gerb and make sure that the spray won't hit any nearby curtains or scenery.
 You'll also want to provide a clear line-of-sight from the operator to the effect.
-The operator makes the final call on whether or not it's safe to fire the effect, so make sure your effects operator is someone whose judgment you trust!
+The operator makes the final call on whether or not it's safe to fire the effect, so make sure your effects operator is someone whose judgment you trust and has been properly trained to operate these effects!

 Theatre Effects Customer Service Department